charles-uno/charles-uno.github.io/_drafts/2019-04-24-mtgsalvation-summary.md

 ## Caveats and Conclusions

 As noted up top, the model has superhuman "instincts" about the order of the deck.
 This means it's a bit too good when making choices about drawing cards with [[Explore]] or [[Sheltered Thicket]].
 Luckily, the effect is small. [[Sheltered Thicket]] goldfishes better than [[Shivan Oasis]] once per fifty-ish hands.
 Some of that benefit is real, while some is due to bias.
 That puts the scale of the bias around 1%, comparable to our other uncertainties.
 We don't have a direct comparison for [[Explore]], but we'd expect the effect to be even smaller.
 The computer's "instincts" only matter when it's making a choice. [[Sheltered Thicket]] always presents a choice between playing it as a land and cycling it, but [[Explore]] only presents a choice when we have the option to cast something else instead.

 Considering our statistical and systematic uncertainties, we're unable to distinguish a difference between [[Cinder Glade]] and [[Sheltered Thicket]].
 They each goldfish a bit better than [[Shivan Oasis]].
 Neither performs decidedly better than the other.
 But recall why we made the comparison in the first place.
 The cycling on [[Sheltered Thicket]] is a significant advantage in games that go long.
 If [[Cinder Glade]] and [[Sheltered Thicket]] perform comparably in the early game -- which they do -- [[Sheltered Thicket]] is clearly better overall.

 We can apply the same reasoning to [[Farseek]] and [[Explore]].
 If everything is going according to plan, we're goldfishing, and the two are about equally good.
 But what about when things *aren't* going according to plan?
 When we're faced with [[Field of Ruin:land destruction]], [[Cryptic Command:counterspells]], [[Blood Moon:lock pieces]], or just a [[Glistener Elf:fast]] [[Goblin Guide:clock]], would we rather our two-mana spell be a land ([[Farseek]]) or a re-draw ([[Explore]])?

-Here's how I think about it: [[Farseek]] is basically an [[Explore]] that always draws [[Shivan Oasis]].
+For me, it's [[Explore]], hands down.
+With five mountains and a [[Valakut, the Molten Pinnacle:Valakut]] on the table, [[Farseek]] is a good topdeck -- but so is [[Explore]].
+Part of the deck's redundancy is that it has few dead draws.

+On the other hand, if [[Valakut, the Molten Pinnacle:Valakut]] is offline,

+[[Explore]] is almost certainly better.
+It increases our exposure to high-impact sideboard cards and finishers to give us the best possible chance to come back from behind.